We provide training programmes for professionals working with people with learning disabilities/difficulties/ASD.

 The training is suitable for a range of staff members, for example those working in residential and day care services, community and outreach support roles, care managers, staff in multidisciplinary teams, and advocates.

-- To enable participants to look at what Relationships, Sexuality Education (RSE) means for them.
+- To enable participants to look at what RSE means for them.

 - To examine how who we are can influence our work.